Biofeedback Therapy in Scottsdale, AZ

 Consistency and Compliance:

 Consistency in attending sessions and actively participating in the biofeedback process is crucial for optimal results.
-Individuals who practice the learned techniques between sessions tend to experience better outcomes.
+As a result, individuals who practice the learned techniques between sessions tend to experience better outcomes.

 Assessment and Progress Monitoring